 DEP will conduct a biennial (every 2 years) field proficiency exercise at a minimum of 3 geographically separate (Panhandle, Northern Peninsula, Southern Peninsula) sites throughout the state.

 DEP will announce the proficiency test 15 days prior to the beginning of the testing period, which will be 30 days in length.
-Location information and sampling maps will be posted on the DEP website http://www.dep.state.fl.us/water/bioassess/training.htm.
+Location information and sampling maps will be posted on the DEP website .
+Bioassessment Training, Evaluation and Quality Assurance | Florida Department of Environmental Protection

 Perform the procedures in LVI 1100 on one of the lakes identified in section 3.1.2, above, within the testing period.